yiisoft/docs/012-tests.md

 - There must be one test case per test method i.e. a single AAA.
 - Test must use public API.
 Private properties or methods should not be accessed, assumptions on internals of the class tested should not be made.
+- Tests should not rely on composer-config-plugin and DI container unless absolutely necessary.